WWE Raw premiere on Netflix: Reception

-WWE and Netflix announced that the episode scored 4.9 million global views, with the event averaged 2.6 million households in the US, up 307% (162% for US only) from the previous week's 1.596 million on USA Network's cable television.
-Also is 116% higher than Raw's average 2024 US viewership of 1.2 million households and this event more than doubled the A18-49 audience compered to last year.
-It was the first time Raw had surpassed the four million viewer mark since January 2018, and this was a highest watched Raw since March 2015, which was Raw after WrestleMania 31.
+WWE and Netflix announced that the episode totaled 4.9 million global views, with the event averaging 2.6 million households in the US, up 307% (162% for US only) from the previous week's 1.596 million on USA Network's cable television.
+It was 116% higher than Raw's average 2024 US viewership of 1.2 million households and this event more than doubled the A18-49 audience compared to the previous year.
+It was also the first time Raw had surpassed the four million viewer mark since January 2018, and this was the highest viewed Raw since March 2015.

 The episode featured a segment in which Hulk Hogan appeared, while also promoting his Real American Beer brand.
 His appearance received mixed to negative reaction and boos from the crowd.
+This would be Hogan’s final appearance in WWE before his death in July 2025.

 Aftermath

 Four days after this event went live, the debut episode of Raw was edited by Netflix to remove profanities and shortened its runtime to 2 hours and 20 minutes, removing the ad breaks from the on demand version.

 CM Punk and Seth "Freakin" Rollins' rivalry continued.
 At the Royal Rumble, Punk eliminated Rollins and Roman Reigns before his own elimination.
 Afterwards, Rollins performed two Curb Stomps on Reigns and also brawled with Punk.
 Punk and Rollins then faced each other in a Steel Cage match on the March 10 episode of Raw, which Rollins won after Reigns pulled him out of the cage in order to attack Rollins as revenge from the Royal Rumble.
 Afterwards, Reigns saw Paul Heyman tending to Punk in the ring, which angered Reigns, causing him to also attack Punk.
 On March 21, a triple threat match between Punk, Reigns, and Rollins was made official for WrestleMania 41.
-Paul Heymen allinged himself with Seth turning both heel and Bron Breakker joined their faction as well as Rollins wife Becky Lynch and Bronson Reed making the Vision.
-Seth Rollins won Money in the bank and on Summerslam CM Punk defeated Gunther to win the World Heavyweight Championship so Seth cashed his Money in the bank briefcase to win the title with Vision facing Roman Reigns and Jey Uso in a losing efffort and he (Seth Rollins) retained it agaist CM Punk,LA Knight and Jey Uso whilst Bronson Reed faces Roman Reigns in a losing effort..
-AJ Lee returned next week on Smackdown taking Becky Lynch's Intercontinental Championship and made a mixed tag team match with her and CM Punk vs Becky Lynch and Seth Rollins whilst Vision faced the Usos.
-Vision defeated Usos and Lynch and Seth lost to Punk and Lee.
-Cody Rhodes defeated Drew Mcintyre on that same night at Wrestlepalooza 2025 and then on the Raw after, Cody confronted Seth whilst next week Seth confronted Cody.
-Seth Rollins defeated Cody Rhodes to win the Crown Jewel Championship.